Qba-heu/SSBI_SA/README.md

 # SSBI_SA
-"Hyperspectral Image Classification Based on Spatial-Spectral Bidirectional Interaction and Sub-domain Alignment"
+"Hyperspectral Image Classification Based on Spatial-Spectral Bidirectional Interaction and Sub-domain Alignment", code will be opened source when the paper is accepted.